Al-Shabaab is an al Qaeda-linked militant group based in Somalia

 In 2011, the Kenyan government ordered a cross-border incursion intended to create a security buffer zone in southern Somalia after attacks on tourist destinations in northern Kenya that it blamed on Al-Shabaab.
 More recently, Ethiopian troops crossed the border and expelled Al-Shabaab from Baidoa, a strategic town midway between the Ethiopian border and Mogadishu.

-Ethiopian troops have also crossed the border and expelled Al-Shabaab from Baidoa, a strategic town in Somalia midway between the Ethiopian border and Mogadishu.
+Ethiopian troops have also crossed the border and expelled Al-Shabaab from Baidoa, a strategic town midway between the Ethiopian border and Mogadishu.

 The group then targeted African Union soldiers and government buildings in the capital in suicide attacks.
 A suicide bombing in March 2012 killed five people at the Presidential Palace.